Skip to main content

 • Personal safety events

-Free personal safety events will take place in our community centres in February 2025.
+We provided free personal safety events in our community centres during January and February 2025.

-These empowering sessions will provide practical self-defence skills and information to improve confidence and self-awareness.
-They have been organised following feedback from our centre users.
+These empowering sessions provided practical self-defence skills and information to improve confidence and self-awareness.
+They were organised following feedback from our centre users.

 Try-it events with local martial arts clubs are also planned, so women can continue on with their practice after these first events.